iver-wharf/wharf-demo/README.md

-# Wharf Demo Setup
+# Wharf Demo

-This repo is dedicated to a collection of scripts to help make setting up
-interactive wharf demos easy.
+This repo is dedicated to a collection of scripts to help make setting up interactive Wharf demos easy.